These 20 things that we have to tolerate from other deer hunters are the reason why we take pills.

-We work and we slave and still these other folks show up to the dance without dancing shoes!
+We work and we slave, then these other folks show up to the dance without dancing shoes!

-Some of those same folks will probably even see a bit of themselves in the pages herein.
-While some of us scout, prepare, and get everything ready there are those out there whose job it is to annoy and frustrate the hell out of us.
+Some of those same people will probably even see a bit of themselves in the words herein.
+While some of us commit to scout, prepare, and get everything ready, there are those out there whose job it is to annoy and frustrate the hell out of us.

 Either way you'll draw a suspicious eye towards some of these foibles and failings that some in the deer hunting community just do without the discomfort of thought.